nodeGame/NDDB/README.md

 The stream method takes an optional configuration object:

-- format:   the format: csv, json, ndbjson.
+- `format`:   the format: csv, json, ndbjson.
-- filename: path to file name (default [db name].[format])
+- `filename`: path to file name (default [db name].[format])
-- delay:    milliseconds to wait before copying items to file system (default 10)
+- `delay`:    milliseconds to wait before copying items to file system (default 10)
-- journal:  if TRUE, items are incapsulated in a data structure that contains information about the operation (insert, update, delete).
+- `journal`:  if TRUE, items are incapsulated in a data structure that contains information about the operation (insert, update, delete).

 ### Journaling operations to file system (node.js environment)